6G-SANDBOX/TNLCM/docs/README.md

 - [![Flask][flask-badge]][flask-url] - Python microframework for web applications to expose the API.
 - [![MongoDB][mongodb-badge]][mongodb-url] - NoSQL database designed to store Trial Networks.
 - [![Docker][docker-badge]][docker-url] - Platform for running database applications.

-## Branches Distribution

-The **main** branch will be updated every time there is a plenary meeting.
-Releases will be created from this branch.

-The **dev** branch will be used for development.
-This branch will feed the staging and main branches.

-The **staging** branch will be updated every time there is a plenary meeting or a demo.

 ## Code Structure